Florida was one of the first states to embrace Convention of States, because state leaders saw the need for an intervention on D.C.

-While other state COS teams throughout the nation are working hard to convince their state legislatures to follow Florida’s suit, our state leaders have more important work to do before 34 states have declared their resolve to save this republic by holding a convention for the purpose of deliberating, drafting and proposing amendments to our United States Constitution.
+While other state COS teams throughout the nation are working hard to convince their state legislatures to follow Florida’s suit, our state leaders have more work to do before 34 states have declared their resolve to save this republic by holding a convention for the purpose of proposing amendments to our United States Constitution.

 At this stage in the process, it is important that Florida ensures that it be prepared when the time comes to select and send commissioners to the convention.
 As the statutes and rules stand now, here in the state of Florida, there are questions and possible issues that need to be addressed.

-We would like the Article V Working Group to consider questions like the following:
+We would like the Article V Working Group to consider questions like:

-Should not the number sent be proportional to the scope of the work that is intended to be done?
+- Should number sent be proportional to the scope of the work that is intended to be done?

 There are several more issues that must be considered and would be best worked out in a comprehensive set of laws put in place before an Article V Convention of States is be called.
-We would strive for these laws to be applicable to any Article V effort, just as they would for Convention of States Project.
+We would strive for these laws to be applicable to any Article V effort.

-Our first step is to encourage our Florida State Legislature to re-institute the Article V Working Group and add additional members to replace those who have moved on or termed out.
-We would then want them to begin the process of conceptualizing, drafting and deliberating over a comprehensive bill or set of bills that would make Florida well prepared to participate in an Article V Convention of States.
+Our first step is to encourage members of the Florida legislature to re-institute the Article V Working Group and add additional members to replace those who have moved on or termed out.
+We would then want them to begin the process of conceptualizing and drafting a comprehensive bill that would make Florida well-prepared to participate in an Article V Convention of States.

 If that’s the case, please go to this link to sign up to be a part of our COS Legislative Liaison Team, which is just a fancy name for engaged self-governing citizens who know how important is to interface with our state legislators.

-In doing so, you will be letting us know that you are interested in helping us to write what could be the brightest chapter in our nation’s history.
-We will offer all the instruction, guidance and encouragement you need to take part in this most important mission for our great state of Florida and our country.
+Help us write what could be the brightest chapter in our nation’s history.
+We will offer all the instruction and encouragement you need to take part in this most important mission.